 - a strengthened disciplinary process to protect the integrity of CIPS membership

 In addition, from 2014 we will enable members to demonstrate their ethical awareness and competence by taking an online ethics test.
 Members who complete the test successfully will be able to display the CIPS ethical procurement logo and their names will be published in an online register which will be accessible to the public.

 Who do I complain to about a CIPS member’s conduct?

 In the first instance, address your complaint to CIPS Customer Services (email@example.com).
 Before you do, we recommend that you check if the person is in fact a current CIPS member at the grade they claim.

 How do I find out if someone is a CIPS member?

-The easiest way is to check the online member register.
+The easiest way is to check the CIPS Professional Register.
 As long as you know their name and country of residence you will be able to establish if they are a current member or not and at what grade.

 How are complaints about studying members handled?